bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

 ### QuickTime

 A multimedia format developed by Apple.
-Mac's as well as PC's can run video and animation in a QuickTime format.
-For Mac's , the QuickTime technology is built into the operating system.
-For PC's, a special QuickTime driver is required.
+Mac’s as well as PC’s can run video and animation in a QuickTime format.
+For Mac’s , the QuickTime technology is built into the operating system.
+For PC’s, a special QuickTime driver is required.
 Various encoding formats are supported by QuickTime including Cinepak, JPEG, and MPEG.

 ### Router

 A software tool or hardware device that transfers data to different devices across networks.
 Since a router transfters data across networks, it has to be connected to at least two networks.
-These two networks can be two LANs, two WANs, or a LAN and its ISP'S network.
+These two networks can be two LANs, two WANs, or a LAN and its ISP’S network.

 ### RAID